A bustling hospital. An unexpected arrival. A frigid Christmas Eve.

-“I’m sorry father,” I heard his son say, “you can no longer live with us, but here is a nice doctor who will find you a home.
-Merry Christmas, dad.”
+“I’m sorry Father,” I heard your son say, “you can no longer live with us, but here is a nice doctor who will find you a home.
+Merry Christmas, Dad.”

-Pretending not to notice his son’s exasperation as he pleaded for him to stay, I choked down the anguish from my own awareness of what was being witnessed and proceeded to examine him.
+Pretending not to notice your son’s exasperation as you pleaded for him to stay, I choked down the anguish of my own awareness and proceeded to examine you.

-Bound to the prison of his seat—scared, bewildered, frail—he looked so lost.
-He asked why, what he did wrong, where his son had gone, not fully comprehending the chaos surrounding.
-A deep sigh escaped pursed lips as I searched within for an answer that failed to come.
-Taking his hands, contorted by disease, I gazed into eyes dulled by years gone by—their hope fading beneath a glimmer of fear of an iniquitous present and that of an unpromised future–and I made him a promise I wondered if I myself could keep.
+Bound to the prison of your seat—scared, bewildered, frail—you looked so lost.
+You asked why, what you did wrong, where your son had gone, not fully comprehending the chaos surrounding.
+A deep sigh escaped pursed lips as I searched within for an answer that would never come.
+Taking your hands, contorted by disease, I gazed into eyes dulled by years gone by—their hope fading beneath a glimmer of fear of an iniquitous present and an unpromised future–and I made you a promise I wondered if I myself could keep.

 “It’s going to be okay…you’ll see.”

-But hours pass, and it was not okay—he couldn’t sleep, he wouldn’t eat, and the only sound I heard as I passed the door of his half-vacant room was the resonance of muffled tears.
+But hours pass, and it was not okay—you couldn’t sleep, you wouldn’t eat, and the only sound I heard as I passed the door of your half-vacant room was the resonance of muffled tears.

 Behind a mask, I also let myself weep.

 * * *

 Soon the day ended.
 I entered your room, prepared to make my final rounds.
 But instead of a bid goodbye, what escaped was an exclamation of the first words that came to my mind.